PacoVu/IODClientForWindowsUniversal/README.md

 >Sends a POST request to an IDOL OnDemand API.

 *Parameters:*
->params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API
+>Params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API

 >Note:
 1. In the case of the "file" parameter, the value must be a StorageFile object.